Literacy Development for Deaf & Hard of Hearing Children

 This blog series, prepared under the auspices of USAID’s Office of Education, addresses some potential challenges and solutions to increase student literacy rates as they relate to a variety of disabilities in diverse global contexts.
 This blog provides an overview of the importance of exposure to sign languages for children who are deaf and hard of hearing (DHH) and offers guidelines for teachers and parents on how to read aloud to DHH children.
-This blog series spotlights different types of disabilities, and how they relate to children learning how to read.
-Related blog: Education for All Means All

 Early exposure to any language helps support a child’s literacy development.
 All children, especially children who are deaf and hard of hearing (DHH), benefit from early exposure to a sign language.
 According to Ethnologue, there are more than 135 unique sign languages used by DHH communities worldwide.

 Is spoken language the only way for children to learn to read printed words?
 Absolutely not!

 But how does learning a sign language help with literacy development?
 How do children using signed languages learn to read?